Voting age: Germany

 As part of their 2021 coalition deal, the SPD, Greens and FDP agreed to lower the voting age for European Elections to 16 within the course of the 20th Bundestag.
 They successfully did so in time for the 2024 European parliament elections.
 They also aimed to lower the voting age for elections to the German parliament.
 However, this would need a change of the constitution, which was blocked by the opposition CDU.
-Seven of the 16 states have also lowered their voting age for state elections and 11 of the 16 have lowered it for local elections.
+Eight of the 16 states have also lowered their voting age for state elections and 11 of the 16 have lowered it for local elections.

 Iceland

 The first proposal to lower the voting age to 16 years was submitted in parliament in 2007.
 A bill to lower the voting age for municipal elections reached the final reading in 2018, but was filibustered by opponents until the close of the parliamentary session.

-On 28 October 2023, the municipalities of Vesturbyggð and Tálknafjarðarhreppur held a referendum on unification; the voting age in this referendum was lowered to 16.
+Since 2022, municipalities can lower the voting age to 16 for referendums.
+As of June 2026, Hornafjörður and Vesturbyggð have done so.